|

 39. The military solicited the assistance of

-darkness was banned by The Bank.
+darkness was banned by The Bank and that was how the ruling family

 40. Tetragammaton sends such terminally